If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |Bundesland: Nordrhein-Westfalen||North Rhine-Westphalia|

-Soest is situated at an altitude of 90 m in the Soester Börde region, about 50 km each east of Dortmund and west of Paderborn.
+Soest is situated at an elevation of 90 m in the Soester Börde region, about 50 km each east of Dortmund and west of Paderborn.
 The municipality has a population of about 48,500 (2007), of which about 30,000 live in the city of Soest itself, the rest in the surrounding 18 city districts (Ortsteile) which were incorporated into Soest in 1969.

 Due to the fertile soil the area around Soest was occupied long before 836 when the village is first mentioned in the Dagobertsche Schenkung,